arexio/factorial-go/examples/server/README.md

 ## Server example

-This example will run a server on port 3000 with the given .env configuration, this example will give you a quick view about how to handle the OAuth2 process as well an overview of all the different endpoints you can consume from Factorial app.
+This example will run a server on port 3000 with the given .env configuration.
+It will give you a quick view about how to handle the OAuth2 process as well an overview of all the different endpoints you can consume from Factorial app.

 ## How it works